 - Beat the butter and icing sugar until smooth and creamy, then beat in the chocolate.

-- Spread onto the cooled cakes and decorate with dark chocolate tear drops.
+- Spread onto the cooled cakes and decorate with dark chocolate tear drops, if liked.